huda-alq/huda-alq/README.md

 🌸Hi!
 I'm Huda, an AI Engineer and Data Scientist with a passion for building intelligent systems and solving complex problems.
-My expertise spans machine learning, data analysis, and robotics, with a focus on creating efficient models and algorithms.<br><br>🌱 Continuously learning and always looking for new opportunities to collaborate on impactful projects!
+My expertise spans machine learning, data analysis, NLP, and robotics, with a focus on creating efficient models and algorithms.<br><br>🌱 Continuously learning and always looking for new opportunities to collaborate on impactful projects!

 ## 🌐 Socials: